leigh-hackspace/HackspaceWiki/docs/infrastructure/network_layout.md

 ## AP 1

-Wifi is served by a router/AP on top of the rack.
+WiFi is served by a router/AP on top of the rack.
 Its currently in 'dumb AP' mode, in that DHCP is disabled and we're not using any of the routing mode of the router itself.
 It has a 4 port switch and a 'Internet' port.

 | Port       | Connected to | Notes |
 | ---------- | ------------ | ----- |